fastzhong/mth252/slides.md

 #### Connected graph

-A Connected graph has a path between every pair of vertices.
+A <span class="hl-strong">connected             </span> graph has a path between every pair of vertices.
 In other words, there are no unreachable vertices.
 A disconnected graph is a graph that is not connected.

 <img src="/images/graph-connected.png" style="height: 40%"/>